 His lab work showed that he was not able to absorb nutrients from his food normally- his blood protein, cholesterol and his vitamin B12 level were all well below normal.
-These changes indicate significant disease and renders such patients at increased risk for complications of GI disease (such as blood clot formation, poor healing and failure to maintain body weight).
+These changes indicate significant disease and render such patients at increased risk for complications of GI disease (such as blood clot formation, poor healing. and failure to maintain body weight).

 GI disease is one of the most common presentations at NEAMC.
 If your dog or cat frequently vomits, has chronic intermittent diarrhea and/or weight loss we may be able to help, so please don’t hesitate to schedule a consultation.